MogensWintherDK/lc-v1-next-web/posts/services/optimization.md

 - Get a fast overview
 - Define and agree on the goals with the stakeholders
 - Take a deep dive
-- Create and agree on the action plan stakeholders
+- Create and agree on the action plan with the stakeholders
 - Execute the action plan with the team
 - Evaluate with the stakeholders